GioF71/upmpdcli-docker/README.md

 Change Date|Major Changes
 ---|---
-2022-11-20|Enable configuration for `msfriendlyname` only when necessary 2022-11-20|Enable configuration for `friendlyname` only when `openhome` is enabled 2022-11-19|`FRIENDLY_NAME` enables `avfriendlyname` (`AV_FRIENDLY_NAME`) and `msfriendlyname` (`MEDIA_SERVER_FRIENDLY_NAME`) only when appropriate
+2022-11-22|Fixed permissions for `/cache` in user mode 2022-11-22|Existing but undocumented volume `/var/cache/upmpdcli` changed to `/cache` for convenience 2022-11-22|Enable logging configurability, relevant volume is `/log` 2022-11-20|Enable configuration for `msfriendlyname` only when necessary 2022-11-20|Enable configuration for `friendlyname` only when `openhome` is enabled 2022-11-19|`FRIENDLY_NAME` enables `avfriendlyname` (`AV_FRIENDLY_NAME`) and `msfriendlyname` (`MEDIA_SERVER_FRIENDLY_NAME`) only when appropriate